Below are answers to Web Services' most commonly asked questions.

 More information about configuring browsers to use the Adobe PDF plug-in to open online PDF files can be found on the Adobe Support website.

-It is recommended to use Adobe Acrobat Reader for viewing all TMCC PDF documents and forms.
+It is recommended to use Adobe Acrobat Reader for viewing all TMCC PDF forms.
+Download the PDF form and open it using Adobe Acrobat Reader.

 Firefox and Chrome browsers have built-in PDF viewers; however, these PDF viewers do not support many features that Adobe Acrobat Reader does.